-Instagram Now Lets You Shop Small Businesses By Sliding Into Their DMs
+Instagram Now Lets You Shop Small Businesses by Sliding Into Their DMs

 You can now buy your Instagram product finds directly from small businesses through chats on the platform.
 You can also use chats to pay for the items and track shipping.

 A billion people message businesses about their products every week, according to Instagram.
-Starting Monday, you can make a purchase during those message interactions.
+As of Monday, you can make a purchase during those message interactions.

 How to buy products through Instagram chats